M8 armored gun system: Close combat vehicle light becomes the AGS

 Citing cuts in the service's procurement budget, in 1993, the Army reduced its planned AGS order from 300 to 233.
-In 1994, the Army settled on an acquisition target of 237 vehicles.
-Of these, 123 would go to the 2nd Armored Cavalry Regiment, 58 to the 82nd, and 56 to reserves and training bases.
+By November the Army had successfully overhauled the program.
+By reclassifying the preproduction prototypes as production models, the Army was able to cut two years off the time until full-scale production.
+The Army had by then settled on an acquisition target of 237 vehicles.
+Of these, 123 would go to the 2nd Armored Cavalry Regiment, 58 to the 82nd Airborne Division, and 56 to reserves and training bases.
 The last 169 AGS systems, to be produced from 1998 to 2002, were to be built without the weight-saving modifications of those destined for the 82nd, which was the only unit that required an airdroppable AGS system.
 The AGS's budget was zeroed and the production schedule slipped by one year in Congress's FY1995 budget due to program cost growth.

 Six prototypes were built under the designation XM8.
 The first of these was rolled out at the United Defense (created by a merger of FMC and BMY) facility in San Jose, California, in April 1994, and arrived at Fort Knox, Kentucky, in April 1995.
 The last of these was delivered in May.
 United Defense provided five XM8 AGS systems to the service's Operational Test Command, which put the vehicle through five months of testing at Fort Pickett, Virginia.
 Another prototype underwent survivability testing at Aberdeen Proving Ground, Maryland.